 He who buys cheap buys twice

-She grew up in the family business as a child, so the move to join her mother seemed only logical and fitting.
 Learning by doing was the motto in the following years.
+She grew up in the business as a child, so the move to join her mother seemed only logical and fitting.

-Even after all these years, Gabriele still enjoys the contact with her customers incredibly much.
+Even after all these years, she still enjoys the contact with her customers incredibly much.
 She is convinced that perfect service and competent and honest advice are the keys to success.
-Customer friendliness has always been in the focus of work of all her predecessors and in her’s as well.
+Customer friendliness has always been the focus of work of all her predecessors and in her’s as well.

 Typical of her unagitated style is also that she gives her clientele the space and time to look around.
 Sometimes she retreats to the small workshop behind the salesroom to let the customers browse.